MrSingh/notes/content/python/normalise_multiindex_data.md

     # Get the base value, the adjusted closing price on the first day
     base_value = df[('Adj Close', ticker)].iloc[0]

-    # Normalis e the adjusted closing prices by dividing by the base value and multiplying by 100
+    # Normalise the adjusted closing prices by dividing by the base value and multiplying by 100
     normalised_column = (df[('Adj Close', ticker)] / base_value) * 100

     # Store the normalised prices in a new column in the DataFrame